 The Icefields Parkway that winds through Alberta’s scenic Rocky Mountains is considered one of Canada’s most epic road trips for good reason.
 Linking Lake Louise and Jasper, the three hour drive hugs steep cliff faces, curves around lakes and twists through glaciers, rewarding travellers with epic views every step of the way.

 But the payoff doesn’t come easy, especially for those navigating the highway during winter.
 In fact, many people avoid Highway 93 that time of year, preferring to take the long way around rather than tackle the unplowed highway which is frequently blanketed in fluffy white snow and rife with avalanche warnings.

-That’s not to say you shouldn’t attempt the trip in snowy months—it simply comes down to being prepared.
+That’s not to say you shouldn’t attempt the trip in snowy months—it simply comes down to being prepared (or, just book a tour!)
 Here are seven tips for tackling the Icefields Parkway drive during winter.

 1) Expect the unexpected